cdk-patterns/serverless/README.md

 ## Pattern Usage

-All Patterns should support the same commands so you can just run:
+All Patterns (unless otherwise stated in their readme) should support the same commands so you can just run:

 * `git clone https://github.com/cdk-patterns/serverless.git`
 * `cd {pattern-name}`